Taenia spp.

 Site of Infection and Pathogenesis

-Taenia spp. typically do not cause significant disease in dogs and cats, but because they are aesthetically unpleasant, treatment is warranted.
+- Taenia spp. typically do not cause significant disease in cats, but because they are aesthetically unpleasant to pet owners, treatment is warranted.

 Diagnosis